Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Does the Buyer or the Seller Pay Closing Costs?

 Closing costs are paid according to the terms of the purchase contract made between the buyer and seller.
 Usually the buyer pays for most of the closing costs, but there are instances when the seller may have to pay some fees at closing too.
-We understand it can be confusing to those that have never been through the process before, so we’ve put together a review to help clear things up and get you feeling confident about the home-buying process.
+We understand it can be confusing if you’ve never been through the process, so we’ve put together a short video to help clear things up.
+After watching the video, keep reading for more closing cost information that will have you feeling confident about the home-buying process.

 Who Pays Escrow Fees?